-As we navigate the COVID-19 (coronavirus) pandemic, connecting with mental health support is still possible.
-Beverly Therapists is able to offer Telehealth sessions for residents of Illinois.
-In Telehealth (learn more below) sessions, the therapist and client interact in real time - similar to contacting someone through a Skype call or a Facetime call.
+Beverly Therapists now offers telehealth sessions for residents of Illinois.
+Individuals should check with their insurance to verify their plan benefits.
+In Telehealth (learn more below) sessions, the therapist and client interact in real time - similar to contacting someone through a Zoom call or a Facetime call.

 Our therapists provide a secure and HIPAA-compliant platform for the initial assessment and ongoing online counseling sessions.
 Additionally, our intake therapist can explore if Telehealth sessions are appropriate for your current need.